Table of Contents

 Domestic Production | 11% | 38% |

 Handguns represent 28% of imports, while rifles and shotguns dominate domestic output.
-Manufacturers focus on hunting rifles (74% of production) to meet rural demand.
+Canadian manufacturers focus on hunting rifles, which make up 74% of production to meet rural demand.

 Overview of Licensed Firearm Businesses